Donations to Segue are exclusively designated to support Passion Spark.

 The history of Passion Spark began with Segue Career Guidance Program, Inc., a 501(c)(3) nonprofit.
 Passion Spark shares the same core mission as Segue, “To guide people today to support their career successes tomorrow.”
-Now, under contract to Segue, Passion Spark represents Segue's only activity to support the Segue mission.
-Passion Spark engages those of different ages, from high school, college, college alumni, and those in mid-career, to a much deeper and more engaging level than did Segue.
+Today, Passion Spark represents Segue's only activity to manifest its mission.
+Passion Spark engages those of different ages, from high school, college, college alumni, and those in mid-career to engage their personal inner knowing at a much deeper level than did Segue.

 Specifically, Passion Spark's Retreat Workshops occur over 20 hours, whereas Segue's in-class career speakers presented for just 20 minutes.
-Participants in mid-career already know what's it's like work in a dissatisfying career.
-Younger participants who are not yet in a career are gently guided, preemptively, to "Do what you love AND earn a good living."
+Participants in mid-career already know what's it's like working in a dissatisfying career.
+Younger participants who are not yet in a career are gently guided, to their inner knowing, preemptively, to "Do what you love AND earn a good living."

 To support these outcomes, foundations and philanthropists have donated to Segue and specifically designated that their funds be used to support participants to attend Passion Spark Retreats.